ohsayan/derived/README.md

 - `Gtor`: To generate getters
 - `Stor`: To generate setters
 - Full lifetimes, generics and `where` clause support
+- Use the `gtor` attribute to get either immutable or mutable or both references (see example below)
 - Skip generation of setters or getters with the `#[stor_skip]` or `#[gtor_skip]` attributes for specific fields
 - Make ctors and gtors `const` with the `#[ctor_const]` and `#[gtor_const]` attributes